PACKED-vzw/resolver/INSTALL.md

 The gunicorn process execution has a time out period.
 Large file imports (ie 5000 rows) can cause gunicorn to time out.
 You can configure the timeout with the `--timeout` flag followed by the interval expressed in seconds.

-i.e. Set the timeout to 4 minuts or 240 seconds:
+i.e. Set the timeout to 4 minutes or 240 seconds:

 ```
 gunicorn -w 4 -b 127.0.0.1:8080 resolver:wsgi_app --timeout 240